Tslat/Advent-Of-Ascension/README.md

 # AoA-Translation
 Translate Advent of Ascension

-This is the language files for Advent of Ascension at their most updated.
+This is the language files for Advent of Ascension for Minecraft 1.7.10 at their most updated.
-This space is for the community to suggest changes and new languages so that more translations can be added.
+You can view the 1.12 lang files here: https://github.com/Tslat/AoA-Translation/tree/master This space is for the community to suggest changes and new languages so that more translations can be added.

 To suggest a translation change, click on the translation file you want to change, click the little pencil icon in the top right to edit the file.
-Edit the bits you want to change, then click save to submit your changes.
+Edit the bits you want to change, then click propose file change to submit your changes.

+You can read a tutorial on this process here: https://help.github.com/articles/editing-files-in-another-user-s-repository/

 --